franalma/MapsWrapper/README.md

 ## Obtaining an API key

-Both Google Maps and Huawei Maps require an API key.
+Both maps SDKs require an API key.
 Follow the instructions on how to setup your app:

 - Google Maps: https://developers.google.com/maps/documentation/android-sdk/start
 - Huawei Maps: https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides-V5/android-sdk-config-agc-0000001061560289-V5

+Keep in mind that HM requires by default client authentication -> see https://github.com/abusuioc/from-gms-to-hms#authenticate-your-app

+## Is the desired map type supported?

+For now, HM lacks terrain information and satellite imagery.
+You can call`ExtendedMap.isMapTypeSupported()` ([go to definition](https://github.com/franalma/MapsWrapper/blob/8271e3a216d826277621f8501945d83bc8d56c53/maps-wrapper/src/main/java/maps/wrapper/ExtendedMap.java#L232)) to check at runtime if the underlying map supports the desired map type and react accordingly (i.e. by hiding the UI element that switches to satellite view).

+Requesting a map type `ExtendedMap.MAP_TYPE_HYBRID` will display on HM the equivalent of `ExtendedMap.MAP_TYPE_NORMAL` .